jennifer-spillane/cerianthus/ceri_mito.md

 Then they did some validating and checking the stats of their new assemblies, but let's just tackle these first steps first.

-My genome is here: /mnt/lustre/macmaneslab/jlh1023/cerianthid/reassembly/ceri_pol7.fasta
+The old genome is here: /mnt/lustre/macmaneslab/jlh1023/cerianthid/reassembly/ceri_pol7.fasta and I'll use this one for now, until the new one is shiny and polished.
 I've made a new directory within "reassembly" to house these mitochondrial explorations: /mnt/lustre/macmaneslab/jlh1023/cerianthid/reassembly/mito_things/

 Making the blast database: